-In conjunction with consultants BDP, we are at the initial stages of preparing a masterplan for Two Waters - the area between Apsley railway station, the Plough (Magic) roundabout and Hemel Hempstead railway station.
+In conjunction with consultants BDP, we are preparing a masterplan for Two Waters - the area between Apsley railway station, the Plough (Magic) roundabout and Hemel Hempstead railway station.
 This follows on from the adoption of the Two Waters Strategic Framework by Cabinet in November 2015.

 The Masterplan will help ensure that development and changes in the area, including housing, business, open space, transport and community services, are planned and designed in the best possible way to ensure we have an attractive, sustainable and balanced town fit for the future.
 It's hoped that this Masterplan will initially be developed as an informal planning statement, and then be adopted as a Supplementary Planning Document (SPD), as part of the review of the new Dacorum Local Plan, expected around 2019.